 I thought I would be the happiest person when I started a band and wrote metal music.
-I thought my path to greatness would be smooth and all I’d do is keep honing my craft even my fingers bleed I wouldn’t stop.
+That my path to greatness would be smooth and all I’d do is keep honing my craft even my fingers bled I wouldn’t stop.

 But then I fell in love with writing.

-I started a blog, read a lot of blog posts and books, and never stop writing.
+I started a blog, read a lot of blog posts and books, and never stopped writing.
 I thought I had it figured out.
-I thought it would be easy to write and share my curiosities and journey and sentiments and learning and maybe rant.
+That it would be easy to write and share my curiosities and journey and sentiments and learning, and maybe rant.

 Much later, when I realized how hard it is to feed myself from playing music and writing, I kind of think that I might have been wrong all along.

-My skills, my positivity, my hustle don’t guarantee anything.
-No matter how confident I am on what I want to achieve, sooner or later, I might fall in love with other things and maybe I’d set aside playing music and writing.
+My skills, my positivity, and my hustle don’t guarantee anything.
+No matter how confident I am in what I want to achieve, sooner or later, I might fall in love with other things, and maybe I’d set aside playing music and writing.
 I don’t know.

 Am I confused?
 Maybe yes.
 Or maybe no.